Philippe Quintais

-Philippe Quintais (born 30 December 1967 in Chartres) is a French Elite category pétanque player, 13 times world champion.
+Philippe Quintais (born 30 December 1967 in Chartres) is a French Elite category pétanque player, 14 times world champion.
 He is right-handed.
+He is of Portuguese descent.

 Biography

-Philippe started playing Petanque at 12 years old with his parents.
+Philippe started playing Petanque at 3 years old with his parents.
 Quite soon he became one of the best shooter of his generation.
 At international level he won four gold world medals in Precision shooting in 2000, 2001, 2002 and 2003; including eight gold models and four bronze medals at the Triple World Championship.
 He also coached the French world champions of 2007 and 2008.

 With his team mates Philippe Suchaud and Henry Lacroix, they entered the world petanque legend under the nickname "Dream Team," winning multiple France nationals championships as well as International Competitions including 3 world Championship in a row with the support of 4th player Eric Sirot in 2001, 2002, 2003.

 He played in the clubs of Hanches, Star Master's, Duc de Nice and lately Dreux.

 He is also Sport ambassador for the city of Dreux since 2009.